 Subcutaneous emphysemaCrepitus; Subcutaneous air; Tissue emphysema; Surgical emphysema

-Subcutaneous emphysema occurs when air gets into tissues under the skin.
+Subcutaneous (under the skin) emphysema occurs when air gets into tissues under the skin.
 This most often occurs in the skin covering the chest or neck, but can also occur in other parts of the body.

 Subcutaneous emphysema can often be seen as a smooth bulging of the skin.
 When a health care provider feels (palpates) the skin, it produces an unusual crackling sensation (crepitus) as the gas is pushed through the tissue.